Post Traumatic Stress Disorder (PTSD)

 How Ketamine Can Help

-NeuConnections offers ketamine infusion therapy for patients who have been diagnosed with PTSD and who have not found relief from their current treatment regimen.
+NeuConnections offers Ketamine Infusion Therapy and Ketamine Assisted Psychotherapy for clients who have been diagnosed with PTSD and who have not found relief from their current treatment regimen.
 SSRI’s have a success rate with around 42% of patients no longer experiencing PTSD symptoms, but require the medication to be taken daily.
 Symptoms can return if the medication stops being taken.
 Recent studies(1.) have shown that up to 66% of patients receiving ketamine infusions over the course of two weeks responded positively and experienced a 30% reduction in symptoms in a remarkable two weeks.
 It was determined that “intravenous ketamine has tremendous potential as a treatment for PTSD.”

-Our treatment protocol for PTSD is as follows: 2 infusions per week, over the course of 4 weeks.
+Our standard treatment protocol for PTSD is as follows: 2 infusions per week, over the course of 4 weeks.
+However, every individual is unique and you may find that after the first few sessions, it may be more supportive to wait a bit longer to integrate the healing and change and perspectives that ketamine therapy allows.
 Within this time frame, our team will work with you to monitor the efficacy of the treatment, provide you with support, and collaborate with your primary mental health provider to assist you in meeting your goals.

-To schedule a free consultation with the experts at NeuConnections to learn about ketamine for PTSD, call the office, click the Schedule Free Consultation button below, or Begin Intake at the top of the page.
+To schedule a complementary consultation with our care team to learn about ketamine for PTSD, Call the office, Click the Schedule Free Consultation button below, or Begin Intake at the top of the page.

 Study: 1. https://ajp.psychiatryonline.org/